On day 184 of my 366-day self-care challenge, I explored setting boundaries as an act of self-care.

 This post relates to one of the more difficult topics I’ve written about to date–mostly because it has taken me some effort to find the silver lining.

 I do my best to not focus on the not-so-great things that happen in my life–not because I’m oblivious to them, but because it doesn’t serve me to dwell on negative life experiences.

 Focusing on life’s adverse moments, sometimes referred to as ruminating, not only prolongs our bad moods, but it can also have a negative impact on our physical heath.

 But when we deal with negative experiences in a healthy way, we can move through them more quickly.
 For me, that process included assessing the problem, identifying possible actions that either solve the problem or prevent the problem from recurring in the future, reflecting on my lessons learned, and letting go.

 Okay, here’s the scenario: Recently, I hired a professional firm to help me with a business-related project.

 The final bill was nearly twice what I was expecting.
 (To say that I was shocked is an understatement.)

-Instead, I learned the value of setting boundaries–the hard way.
+But instead I learned the value of setting boundaries, albeit the hard way.

-This experience helped me realize that I need to be more diligent about minimizing ambiguity – asking more questions, conducting more research, reading the fine details more carefully.
-(In hindsight, a “not to exceed” line item in the contract would have made all the difference.)
+This experience also helped me realize that I need to be more diligent about minimizing ambiguity in all of my interactions – by asking more questions, conducting more research, reading the details more carefully.
+(In hindsight, a “not to exceed” line item in the contract would likely have made all the difference.)

 But despite the sticker shock, the overall experience was quite good (here’s where the silver lining comes in).
 I would say there were at least three positive takeaways:

-- I must admit that I was pleased with the outcome of the project.
+- Overall, I was pleased with the outcome of the project.
 The firm delivered what they said they would.
 They delivered it on time.
 And the final product was solid.